Code-Institute-Submissions/CrankyCat-Loves-Coding-how-do-you-do_DecResub/README.md

 ### 4. **Deployment**

-- The site was deployed to [How do you do(HDYD)]( https://hdyd.herokuapp.com/) page.
+- The site was deployed to [How do you do(Moody Box)]( https://hdyd.herokuapp.com/) page.
 The steps to deploy are as follows:

 - In the Heroku page, select ‘Create new app’